kimintime/memegenerator/README.md

+# Introduction

+Meme generator using the Memegen API at https://memegen.link.

+Check out the app at -

+## To use:

+1. Browse to the meme of your choice and click 'Generate'.
+2. Enter the text you'd like, and select 'Generate'.
+3. To go back to browsing, simply select 'Change Template'.
+4. To use the default meme text, left the text fields blank and select 'Generate'.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run: ´npm i´

 ### `npm start`